bcgov/bcrs-shared-components/src/components/genesys-web-message/README.md

 Props
 -
-- The genesys URL which is the URL provided by Maximus to their Third-Party Library.
+- The genesys URL which is the URL provided by MAXIMUS Canada to their Third-Party Library.
-- The Environment Key which is provided by Maximus.
+- The Environment Key which is provided by MAXIMUS Canada.
-- The Deployment Key which is also provided by Maximus depending on which UI the component is going to be on.
+- The Deployment Key which is also provided by MAXIMUS Canada depending on which UI the component is going to be on.

 How To Use
 -